Learnable latent embeddings for joint behavioral and neural analysis: Results

 \subsection{Joint behavioral and neural embeddings}

-\justify We propose a framework for jointly trained latent embeddings. \cebra \space leverages user-defined labels (hypothesis-driven), or time-only labels (discovery-driven; Fig.~\ref{fig:CEBRAvsAll}a, Supplementary Note 1) to obtain consistent embeddings of neural activity that can be used for both visualization of data and downstream tasks like decoding.
-Specifically, it is an instantiation of non-linear ICA based on constrastive learning~\cite{Hyvrinen2019NonlinearIU}.
-We use discrete and/or continuous variables, or time to shape the distribution of positive and negative pairs, and then use a non-linear encoder (a convolutional neural network, CNN) trained with a novel contrastive learning objective.
+\justify We propose a framework for jointly trained latent embeddings. \cebra \space leverages user-defined labels (hypothesis-driven), or time-only labels (discovery-driven; Fig.~\ref{fig:CEBRAvsAll}a, Suppl.
+Note 1) to obtain consistent embeddings of neural activity that can be used for both visualization of data and downstream tasks like decoding.
+Specifically, it is an instantiation of non-linear ICA based on contrastive learning~\cite{Hyvrinen2019NonlinearIU}.
+Contrastive learning is a technique that leverages contrasting samples (positive and negative) against each other to find attributes in common and those that separate them.
+We can use discrete and continuous variables and/or time to shape the distribution of positive and negative pairs, and then use a non-linear encoder (here, a convolutional neural network (CNN), but can be another type of model) trained with a novel contrastive learning objective.
 The encoder features form a low-dimensional embedding of the data (Fig.~\ref{fig:CEBRAvsAll}a).
 Generating consistent embeddings is highly desirable and closely linked to identifiability in non-linear ICA~\cite{Hlv2021DisentanglingIF}.
-Theoretical work has shown that using contrastive learning with auxiliary variables is identifiable for bijective neural networks using a noise contrastive estimation (NCE) loss~\cite{Hyvrinen2019NonlinearIU}, and that with an InfoNCE loss this bijectivity assumption can sometimes be removed~\cite{Zimmermann2021ContrastiveLI}.
+Theoretical work has shown that using contrastive learning with auxiliary variables is identifiable for bijective neural networks using a noise contrastive estimation (NCE) loss~\cite{Hyvrinen2019NonlinearIU}, and that with an InfoNCE loss this bijectivity assumption can sometimes be removed~\cite{Zimmermann2021ContrastiveLI} (see also Suppl.
+Note 2).
+InfoNCE minimization can be viewed as a classification problem where given a reference sample, the correct positive pair needs to be distinguished from multiple negative pairs.

-CEBRA optimizes a neural network $\ff$ that maps neural activity to an embedding space of a defined dimension.
+CEBRA optimizes a neural network $\ff$ that maps neural activity to an embedding space of a defined dimension (Fig.~\ref{fig:CEBRAvsAll}a).
 Pairs of data $(\xx, \yy)$ are mapped to this embedding space, and then compared with a similarity measure $\phi(\cdot, \cdot)$.
 Abbreviating this process with $\psi(\xx, \yy) = \phi(\ff(\xx), \ff(\yy)) / \tau$ with a temperature hyperparameter $\tau$, the full criterion to optimize is

 which, depending on the dataset size, can be optimized with algorithms for either batch or stochastic gradient descent.

 In contrast to other contrastive learning algorithms, the positive pair distribution $p$ and the negative pair distribution $q$ can be systematically designed and allows the use of time, behavior, and other auxiliary information to shape the geometry of the embedding space.
 If only discrete labels are used, this training scheme is conceptually similar to supervised contrastive learning~\cite{khosla2020supervised}.